David Ginsburg (lawyer): Legal career

 After completing his military service, Ginsburg returned to Washington and quickly became the consummate Washington insider.
 Recognized for his "keen wisdom and flawless honesty" and his ability "to analyze situations, get people to work together, listen attentively to competing points of view, and use his considerable legal skills to find common ground," he founded a law firm and became, along with the likes of Eleanor Roosevelt and John Kenneth Galbraith, one of the founders of Americans for Democratic Action.
 As counsel to the Jewish Agency and adviser to Chaim Weizmann, he also paved the way for Harry S. Truman's recognition of the state of Israel in 1948.

 In 1967, President Lyndon B. Johnson appointed Ginsburg to serve as executive director of the National Advisory Commission on Civil Disorders, commonly known as the Kerner Commission after its chair, Governor Otto Kerner, Jr. of Illinois.
 This commission was charged with investigating as to why over 150 riots had occurred that year and to determine what could be done to prevent them from reoccurring.

-Ginsburg developed the Commission's multi-faceted investigative strategy, guided the Commission through its many meetings, wrote some of its key narrative, and is largely credited with why the eleven-member committee was able to unanimously adopt such a powerfully worded and massively detailed report (it had nearly 600 pages) in only seven months.
+Ginsburg developed the Commission's multi-faceted investigative strategy, guided the Commission through its many meetings, wrote some of its key texts, and played a large role in the eleven-member committee's unanimous adoption of the detailed and extensive report (nearly 600 pages) in only seven months.